Pathrule

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Fetch the active Pathrule bootstrap brief and execute it,' specifying the verb and resource.
-It distinguishes from sibling tools like pathrule_get_context, indicating that this tool is for one-time bootstrap, not routine context.
+The description clearly states the primary function: 'Fetch the active Pathrule bootstrap brief and execute it.'
+It identifies the specific resource (bootstrap brief) and action (fetch and execute), and distinguishes it from sibling tools like pathrule_get_context, which is for routine context lookups.
+This is a specific verb+resource definition with clear differentiation.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.